theghall/stock_picker/README.md

 For quickest profit buy on day 1 at $1/share and sell on day 2 at $7/share

 Other days to buy/sell
-Buy on day 3 at $1/share and sell on day 5 at $7/share (It should probably not report this but I need to move on) Buy on day 4 at $1/share and sell on day 5 at $7/share
+Buy on day 3 at $1/share and sell on day 5 at $7/share (should not report this but I need to move on) Buy on day 4 at $1/share and sell on day 5 at $7/share

 When run it will ask you to input a comma-delimited list of stock prices.